-The UNLV Debate Team racked up wins and advanced to the elite eight of the first tournament in the 2017-18 season.
-Two teams represented UNLV against a field of 115 competitors from prestigious universities across the U.S. The season-opener tournament occurred at Georgia State University in Atlanta, Georgia from Sept.
-16 to 18, 2017.
+The UNLV Debate Team racked up wins and advanced to the elite eight of the season's first tournament.
+Two UNLV teams competed against a field of 115 competitors from prestigious national universities during the season-opening tournament Sept.
+16-18 at Georgia State University in Atlanta.

-Matthew Gomez, a senior political science major, and Jeffrey Horn, a junior economics major, finished the preliminary debates with a 6-2 record, defeating teams from Cal Berkeley (three times), The University of Kansas, The University of Georgia, George Mason University, Northwestern University, and Emory University.
-The University of Kansas team that they defeated went on to win the entire tournament in the final round.
-Following the preliminary debates, Horn was ranked as the 21st individual speaker and Gomez was ranked 32nd out of a field of 230 different debaters.
+Matthew Gomez, a senior political science major, and Jeffrey Horn, a junior economics major, finished the preliminary debates with a 6-2 record, defeating teams from Cal Berkeley (three times), Kansas, Georgia, Northwestern, Emory, and George Mason University.
+The University of Kansas team that they defeated in the preliminary rounds went on to win the tournament.

 UNLV was also represented at the tournament by Roman Kezios, a senior political science major, and Reece Aguilar, a junior English major.
-Aguilar and Kezios finished the preliminary debates with a 5-3 record, defeating teams from Harvard, Michigan State University, Wake Forest University, Wayne State University, and Cal Berkeley.
+Aguilar and Kezios finished the preliminary debates with a 5-3 record, defeating teams from Harvard, Michigan State, Wake Forest, Wayne State, and Cal Berkeley.
 Aguilar and Kezios qualified for the elimination rounds of the tournament as the 24th seed.
-In the elimination rounds they lost in the round of thirty-two to a team from the University of Georgia that ultimately advanced all the way to the tournament’s Elite Eight.

 “We have been working practically non-stop since the beginning of August to prepare for this tournament and for the upcoming season, and it’s fantastic to see that hard work beginning to pay off,” Thompson said.